amigus/migusdotorg/content/adam/auto-dnsmasq.md

 The DHCP tasks also need the Python [netaddr](https://pypi.org/project/netaddr/) library.
 So the system that will run Ansible needs both.
 Additionally, the target system must be an Alpine (apk), Redhat (dnf) or OpenSUSE (zypper) variant.
-In the example below, the same system will be both!
+The same system will be _both_ in this case.

-To configure a DHCP and DNS server that runs _on the gateway_, leases the IP subnet starting from 10 and forwards all DNS to `1.1.1.1`,
+The variables below will configure DHCP to _itself_ as the network gateway, and leases the whole IP subnet starting from 10.
+It will also set itself as the DNS server and forward all queries to `1.1.1.1`.
+To configure the DNS part only, omit the `dnsmasq_dhcp_interfaces` variable:

 ### Target localhost